 The South-western Delta consists of the estuaries of the rivers Rhine, Meuse and Scheldt.
 Interactions between sea, rivers and land are characteristic for the whole area.
 The area is important as strategic freshwater reservoir for the rural area to the east, for river-discharge regulation (peak discharges of the Rhine-Meuse are diverted from the port of Rotterdam), for recreation (aquatic and cultural), aquaculture (shellfish, lobster, etc.), nature (especially relict intertidal areas), and as gateway to the port of Antwerp (Westerschelde).
 While the Deltawerken are still an international icon for Dutch water management, current land-use and water-management plans put emphasis on their adverse environmental impacts (water quality), as well as prospected climate change.
-Currently water availability, reduce salinisation, and improve water quality and biodiversity, as most recently described in the National Water Plan (2008).
+Currently water management strategies and land-use plans are reconsidered in order to minimize flood risks, optimize freshwater availability, reduce salinisation, and improve water quality and biodiversity, as most recently described in the National Water Plan (2008).
 Two main fresh water basins, constructed as part of the Delta Works, are the Haringvliet and the Volkerak-Zoom lake.
 Large parts of the Delta have no direct access to fresh water, and are solely depend on rainfall and natural storage.